To report flooding issues or to offer your flooding observations related to Irma and/or the August 25th – 27th rain event, you can

 The county immediately identified and removed trees and other debris from waterways that were potentially impeding flow and contributing to flooding.
 This work continues based on field reports.
 Estimated completion of the first pass of phase 1 is mid-December.
 Additional passes may be required.

 Phase 2: Initial Flooding Assessment Projects

 The county is in the process of identifying causes and contributing factors to the recent flooding and looking at what can be done to improve drainage on a relatively short-term basis.
 Local consultants are in the field identifying blocked pipes, culverts, ditches, canals, creeks and streams for clearing.
 They are also reviewing development permits to determine if they are causing or contributing to the flooding problem.
 Data from this effort will enable the county to proceed with early activities that will provide relief prior to next rainy season.
 All this information will be documented on an interactive website where the public can track progress and participate and share their observations.
-Estimated completion of initial assessments is January 2018.
+Estimated completion of initial assessments is the first quarter of 2018.

 Initial Flooding Assessments Map

 This map depicts the study areas for the initial flood evaluation.
 Specifically, the outlined areas are the watersheds that caused or contributed to neighborhood flooding during the rainfall events of August 25-27 and Hurricane Irma.
 The different colors indicate the consultant chosen to conduct the work.
 Individual neighborhoods that experienced flooding are not shown.

 Click on the map below to load an interactive map with data collected from the initial flood assessments.